techcoil/video-srcset/README.md

 #### Use with jQuery

-The library has no dependencies, but, it defines a jQuery plugin, so, in case you use jQuery in your project
+The library has no dependencies, but, it defines a jQuery plugin, so, in case you use jQuery in your project you can initialize the library with:

 ```
 $('video.responsive-video').videoSrcset();